 N. Ireland: £23,250

-If you are paying for your own care then you may still be entitled to one or more State benefits.
+Even if you are paying for your own elderly care, then you may still be entitled to one or more State benefits.

 At its most simple level, you can then divide this shortfall into the total value of your assets.
 For example: